SamOBrienOlinger/Cockapoo-Club-PortProj4/DRAFT.README.md

 * will find Cockapoo Club gives them a unique opportunity to join their own community and to network with other Cockapoo owners face-to-face.

 * will enjoy sharing photographs of their pets and training their dogs together in person.

+### **CRUD functionality**

+Cockapoo Club now offers Users a Create, Read, Update and Delete functionality.

+- *Create* - new (un-authenticated) users can now register with or 'Join' Cockapoo Club to create a user account, and memebers (authenticated users) can view the [Furry Fun Foto Gallery](https://home-cockapoo-club-pp4.herokuapp.com/furryFunFotoGallery/) and [book dog training sessions](https://home-cockapoo-club-pp4.herokuapp.com/booking/).

+- *Read* - authenticated users can read the dog training sessions they booked.

+- *Update* - authenticated users can update their bookings by saving any changes to their preferred time and date to the database.

+- *Delete* - authenticated users can delete their bookings.